-The University of Göttingen has established eight Free Floater junior research groups as a key measure of its Institutional Strategy funded in the first program phase of the German Excellence Initiative.
-The university has thereby broken new ground to recruit excellent junior researchers.
+The University of Göttingen established eight Free Floater junior research groups as a key measure of its Institutional Strategy funded in the first program phase of the German Excellence Initiative.
+The university had thereby broken new ground to recruit excellent junior researchers.

 Proposals for the independent Free Floater junior research groups were made irrespective of their topics.
-Scientific excellence and the potential to make a significant contribution to the university’s research profile were given primary consideration in the multistage selection process, supervised by the Göttingen Research Council (GRC).
+Scientific excellence and the potential to make a significant contribution to the university’s research profile were given primary consideration in the multistage selection process, supervised by the Göttingen Campus Council (GCC).

-Junior research group leaders are offered junior professorships with tenure-track options.
+Junior research group leaders were offered junior professorships with tenure-track options.
 A reliable career path, support for dual career couples and measures designed to better reconcile work and family life added to the intense international appeal and competition over these positions.
-The university received around 500 applications during two rounds of the selection process.
+The university received around 500 applications.
 More than 40% originated from abroad.
-In the meantime, two former junior research group have been offered and accepted professorships at other universities.